mblackgeo/timezone-finder-api/infra/README.md

 This CDK project follows the same approach as this post[^1], where the setup is as follows:

+* Create an ECR repository to hold the base python image (to workaround Dockerhub's pull rate limit)
 * CodePipeline clones the Github repository, builds a docker image for the app and uploads it to the Elastic Container Registry (ECR).
 * An Elastic Container Service (ECS) cluster downloads the image from ECR and runs it in a container via Fargate.
 * The cluster runs our app in a Virtual Private Cloud (VPC) and exposes it to the internet via a Load balancer.